yeoman/yeoman/cli/lib/generators/ember/readme.md

 yeoman-ember allows you to include a set of [Ember.JS](http://emberjs.com/) generators into your yeoman application.

+Usage:
+`yeoman init ember`

 Available generators:

     ember:view
     ember:model
     ember:controller
-    ember:bootstrap
+    ember:all

 ## Architecture

 Ember does not require an organized file structure.
-However, yeoman-ember allows you to use `yeman g ember:bootstrap` to create the following directory structure under `app/scripts`:
+However, yeoman-ember allows you to use `yeman g ember:all` to create the following directory structure under `app/scripts`:

     controllers/